jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 unzip

 : This command is used to extract a compressed file of type zip.
-There is a GNU version of this named gzip that extracts gzip files.  __Usage examples:__
+There is a GNU version of this named gzip that extracts gzip files.

 ```bash
 unzip music.zip